-Psychotic Spectrum Disorders: A Conversation with Dr. Jane Tillman
+Psychotic Spectrum Disorders: A Conversation with Jane Tillman, PhD, ABPP

 “Psychotic” is a term that gets tossed around a lot in the culture.
 How would you frame it, as a clinician?

 To start, psychosis represents a spectrum of disorders with many different etiologies or origins.
 People are most familiar with the term schizophrenia, but schizophrenia is probably going to turn out to be an umbrella diagnosis for many different conditions.
 People can be psychotic for all kinds of reasons, in the wake of substance abuse — with hallucinogens, for example— or because of schizophrenia.
 People who are bipolar